wavded/JsBarcode/README.md

 **io-barcode** is a simple way to create different types of 1d barcodes.

-This started as a fork of the [Johan Lindell's JsBarcode][1] project that adds the following functionality:
+This started as a fork of the [Johan Lindell's JsBarcode][1] project.
+It adds the following functionality:

 1. Isomorphic barcode generation on client and server.
 2. Node support through `node-canvas`.